CowDogMoo/warpgate/pkg/packer/README.md

 **Returns:**

-map[string]string: A map of image hashes parsed from the build output.
+[]ImageHash: A slice of image hashes parsed from the build output.
 string: The AMI ID parsed from the build output.
 error: An error if the build command fails.